-Romania mining: Vast Resources Manaila copper-lead-zinc mine Q production results11.
-March 2016. / Mining
+Romania mining: Vast Resources Manaila copper-lead-zinc mine Q production results, Mining

 Continued progress towards obtaining mining sub-licence for Baita Plai Polymetallic Mine in accordance with Romanian due process post-merger – grant of mining-licence will allow for commissioning of the Company’s third mine reports Vast Resources plc, the AIM listed mining company with operations in Romania and Zimbabwe.